varabyte/kobweb/README.md

 Notice two points about our interface declaration:

 1. It is marked `sealed`.
-This is technically not necessary to do, but we recommend it as a best practice to express your intention that no one else is going to subclass it further.
+This is technically not necessary to do, but we recommend it as a way to express your intention that no one else is going to subclass it further.
 2. The interface is empty.
 It is just a marker interface, useful only in enforcing typing for variants.
 This is discussed more in the next section.

-Like normal `CssStyle` blocks, its associated name is derived from its property name.
+Like normal `CssStyle` declarations, the associated name is derived from its property name.
 You can use a `@CssName` annotation to override this behavior.

 #### Component variants